Yaser S. Abu-Mostafa

 Professor of Applied and Computational Mathematics

-Our efforts concern development of accurate, high-performance numerical PDE solvers applicable to realistic scientific and engineering configurations.
-Major theoretical and computational difficulties arise in associated areas of PDE theory, numerical analysis and computational science as a result of manifold complexities, including intricate geometries, solution singularities, resonances, nonlinearities, high-frequencies, dispersion, etc. Fourier Continuation (FC) and integral-equation techniques recently developed in our group have enabled accurate solution of previously intractable PDE problems of fundamental importance in science and engineering.
+Prof. Bruno's work focuses on development of accurate, high-performance numerical PDE solvers capable of modeling faithfully realistic scientific and engineering configurations.
+Major theoretical and computational difficulties arise in associated areas of PDE theory, numerical analysis and computational science as a result of intricate and/or singular geometries as well as solution singularities, resonances, nonlinearities, high-frequencies, dispersion, etc. Recently developed Fourier Continuation (FC) and integral-equation techniques, which can successfully tackle such challenges, have enabled accurate solution of previously intractable PDE problems of fundamental importance in science and engineering.

 Joel W. Burdick